Pr1vate4/Pr1vate4/README.md

   **Network and System Administration**, 2025–2029
 * English: B1
 * DANO Olympiad finalist
+* Winner of Nuclear IT Hack 2026 by MEPHI
 * “Reshis!” tournament finalist in the Development track
 * Regional stage participant of the Russian Olympiad in Informatics
 * Hackathon participant: Ostrovok!, Nuclear Hack